 Yes.
-Not only will Disney Plus offer typical closed captioning and subtitles but it will also offer descriptive audio support and audio navigation assistance as an option for users.
+Not only does Disney Plus offer typical closed captioning and subtitles but it will also offer descriptive audio support and audio navigation assistance as an option for users.
 That’s a decent range of accessibility features straight out of the box.

 How much data does Disney Plus use?

-Disney hasn’t disclosed any particular details about the service’s expected data usage but we’ve ran a few tests streaming in HD and data saver mode to get an idea of how much data Disney Plus uses.
+Disney hasn’t disclosed any particular details about the service’s expected data usage but we’ve run a few tests streaming in HD and data saver mode to get an idea of how much data Disney Plus uses.

 On average, we found that the Disney Plus app used 2.2GB per hour for HD streaming and 1.5GB per hour using the app’s data saving mode.

 If those figures are giving you excess data shell-shock, we might suggest upgrading to an unlimited broadband plan.